Ancient Greek religion: Theology

 The gods had human vices and many behaved with arguably less morality than a typical human.
 They interacted with humans, sometimes even spawning children—called demigods—with them.
 At times, certain gods would be opposed to others, and they would try to outdo each other.
 In the Iliad, Aphrodite, Ares, and Apollo support the Trojan side in the Trojan War, while Hera, Athena, and Poseidon support the Greeks (see theomachy).

 Some gods were specifically associated with a certain city.
 Athena was associated with Athens, Apollo with Delphi and Delos, Zeus with Olympia and Aphrodite with Corinth.
 But other gods were also worshipped in these cities.
-Other deities were associated with nations outside of Greece; Poseidon was associated with Ethiopia and Troy, and Ares with Thrace.
+Other deities were associated with nations outside of Greece; Poseidon was associated with Aethiopia and Troy, and Ares with Thrace.

 Identity of names was not a guarantee of a similar cultus; the Greeks themselves were well aware that the Artemis worshipped at Sparta, the virgin huntress, was a very different deity from the Artemis who was a many-breasted fertility goddess at Ephesus.
 Though worship of the major deities spread from one locality to another, and though most larger cities had temples to several major gods, the identification of different gods with different places remained strong to the end.

 Asclepios, god of medicine.
-Marble Roman copy (2nd century CE) of a Greek original of the early 4th century BCE.
+Marble Roman copy (2nd century AD) of a Greek original of the early 4th century BC.
 Asclepios was not one of the Twelve Olympians, but popular with doctors like Pausanias, and their patients.

 Ancient sources for Greek religion tell a good deal about cult but very little about creed, in no small measure because the Greeks in general considered what one believed to be much less importance than what one did.